Stencyl/stencylpedia/chapter-11/ads.md

 #### Displaying the Banner Ad

 To display an ad, you must tell the ad to show.
 This is done using the **show/hide ad block** (under Game > Mobile).
-If you've read our [Andoroid Ads](http://www.stencyl.com/help/view/android-ads//) guide, you'll notice that this is the same block.
+If you've read our [Android Ads](http://www.stencyl.com/help/view/android-ads//) guide, you'll notice that this is the same block.

 ![ad-show-hide](http://byrobin.nl/stencyl/admob/admob_banner_showhide.png)